Justice and the Unhealthy Ecosystem of AI in Health

 This session is offered by the Clinical Ethics Stream

 The Teaching Ethics Stream welcomes current and new members to come along to join a conversation about the impact of Artificial Intelligence (AI) on assessment in ethics.
 The stream leaders will also summarise the streams activities in 2025, including plans for the future.
+Bring your lunch.

 This session is offered by the Teaching Ethics Stream